alandefreitas/futures/docs/futures/launching.md

     end
 </div>

-!!! note "The shared state"
+!!! hint "The shared state"

     The shared state is a private implementation detail with which the user does not interact.